Do You Have a Swarm?

 Bumblebees are often confused with honeybees.
 However they are rounder, larger and furrier and come with a variety of coloured stripes across the end of their tails.
 Are they in a bird box, under the decking, in the compost?

 Leave them alone if possible.
 Bumblebees are an important pollinator and rarely sting.
 Bumblebees are under threat of extinction.

-For more information contact the Bumblebee Conservation Trust.
+For more information about bumblebees go to the Bumblebee Conservation Trust Website.